Learn About the Situation, Behaviour and Impact Model and How to Use it Effectively

 When you’re giving feedback, first define the where and when of the situation you’re referring to.
 This puts the feedback into context and gives the other person a specific setting as a reference.

-Your next step is to describe the specific behaviours that you want to deal with.
+Your next step in the SBI Model is to describe the specific behaviours that you want to deal with.
 This is the most challenging part of the process because you must communicate only the behaviours that you observed directly.
 You must not make assumptions or judgments about those behaviours.
 These could be wrong, and this will undermine your feedback.

 For example, if you observed that a colleague made a mistake, you should not assume that they hadn’t prepared thoroughly.
 You should simply comment that your colleague made mistakes and, ideally, you should note what the mistakes were.
 Don’t rely on hearsay or gossip, as this may contain other people’s judgments.
 Again, this could undermine your feedback and jeopardise your relationship.

-The examples below include a description of behaviour:
+SBI feedback examples including a description of behaviour:

 - ‘During yesterday morning’s meeting, when you talked about the night shift KPI’s, you were uncertain about why a line had a negative score, and your calculations were incorrect.’